Dame Zandra Rhodes DBE RDI

 Her early textile fashion designs were considered too outrageous by the traditional British manufacturers.
 In 1969, she established her own retail outlet in the fashionable Fulham Road in West London.
 Zandra's lifestyle has proved to be as dramatic, glamorous and extroverted as her designs.
 With her bright green hair (later changed to a spectacular pink and sometimes a radiant red), theatrical makeup and art jewellery, she has stamped her identity on the international world of fashion.

 Zandra designed for the late Diana, Princess of Wales and continues to design for royalty and the rich and famous around the world.
 She has a loyal cult following in the USA too.
 Over the years she has had many academic and professional honours bestowed upon her and was made a Commander of the British Empire (CBE) by the Queen in 1997.
+In 2014 Zandra received the title of Dame in the Queen's Birthday Honours.
+The Dame Commander of the Order of the British Empire (DBE) status was awarded to Zandra in recognition of her services to the UK's fashion and textiles industries.

 She has made San Diego her home and it was the San Diego Opera that commissioned her to design the costumes for her first opera, The Magic Flute, in 2001.
 Zandra is the founder of the Fashion and Textile Museum in London which opened in May 2003 and continues to dress celebrities including Kylie Minogue, Sarah Jessica Parker and Paris Hilton.